Home Compare F vs RNO.PA

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (F: S&P 500, RNO.PA: STOXX 600).

-The lead is spread across growth and stability, rather than sitting in one isolated gap.
-The overall score gap is 13 points in favour of Ford Motor Company.
+Growth remains the main source of distance in the comparison.
+The overall score gap is 8 points in favour of Ford Motor Company.

 INDUSTRY COMPARISON